 - Preheat the oven to 180 degrees (160 if using a fan oven)/ gas mark 4

 - In a microwave or over a bain-marie, melt the butter and chocolate until it’s completely smooth.
-Leave to cool and add the Guinness, coffee and vanilla essence.
-It might look a little separated at this point but panic not…it will come together once all the ingredients have been added.
+Once cool add the Guinness, coffee and vanilla essence.
+It might look a little separated at this point but panic not… it' come together once all the ingredients have been added.

 - Using an electric whisk, whisk the OGGS Aquafaba for two minutes ‘til it reaches soft peaks.
 Combine the sugar and continue whisking on a high speed until the mixture is thick and glossy.